 NY Cannabis Microbusiness

-Draft regulations for New York Microbusiness licenses in the adult-use market have dropped as of November 21st, 2022, so it’s time you start thinking about how you will get your new cannabis business off the ground.
-Do your research, choose your team members (and Board, if your business calls for one), and get your business entity registered with the state.
+Final regulations for New York Microbusiness licenses were published on September 12th, 2023.
+If you want to start planning for the next licensing window (likely towards the end of 2024), do your research, choose your team members, and get your business entity registered with the state.
 You should also start thinking about the following:

 - Figuring out your financing